 To calculate an RMD, the December 31 balance of the previous tax year is divided by the life expectancy factor as determined by the IRS Life Expectancy Tables.

 Once we receive a copy of the decedent's death certificate we will be able to release the value of your beneficial portion of the IRA.
 For security and privacy purposes we cannot provide information about the number of beneficiaries named or the percentages that were designated.

-Life Expectancy distributions require a beneficiary to distribute a portion of the Beneficiary IRA each year for as long as the assets remain the in the Beneficiary IRA.
+Life expectancy distributions require a beneficiary to distribute a portion of the Beneficiary IRA each year for as long as the assets remain the in the Beneficiary IRA.
 Life Expectancy distributions are an option regardless of the age of the original IRA owner.
-Five-year Rule distributions require that all assets be removed from the Beneficiary IRA no later than December 31 of the fifth year following the original IRA owner's year of death.
+Five-year rule distributions require that all assets be removed from the Beneficiary IRA no later than December 31 of the fifth year following the original IRA owner's year of death.
 There are no annual minimum withdrawal requirements.
 All or a portion of the assets may be distributed at any time as long as the entire account value is distributed by the deadline.
-Five-year Rule distributions are only allowed if the original IRA owner died before the required beginning date (70½).
+Five-year Rule distributions are only allowed if the original IRA owner died before the required beginning date (April 1 of the year following the calendar year in which the original IRA owner reached age 70½).

 Speak with an Estate Transfer Specialist M-F, 8 a.m.-5 p.m.
 Central time

 IRS Circular 230 Disclosure: American Century Companies, Inc. and its affiliates do not provide tax advice.
 Accordingly, any discussion of U.S. tax matters contained herein (including any attachments) is not intended or written to be used, and cannot be used, in connection with the promotion, marketing or recommendation by anyone unaffiliated with American Century Companies, Inc. of any of the matters addressed herein or for the purpose of avoiding U.S. tax-related penalties.